In part 2, we installed and configured SQL in order to install SCCM 2012 R2.

 In part 3, we installed a stand-alone SCCM 2012 R2 Primary site.

 In the next 16 parts, we will describe how to install the numerous Site Systems roles available in SCCM 2012 R2.
 Role installation order is not important, you can install roles independently of others.

-This part will describe how to install SCCM 2012 R2 State Migration Point (SMP).
+This part will describe how to install a SCCM 2012 R2 Management Point (MP).

 Site System Role Placement in Hierarchy

-The State Migration Point is a site-wide option.
-It’s supported to install this role on a child Primary Site, stand-alone Primary Site or Seconday Site.
-It’s not supported to install it on a Central Administration site.
+The Management Point is a site-wide option.
+It’s supported to install this role on a stand-alone Primary site, child Primary site or Seconday site.
+It’s not supported to install a Management Point on a Central Administration site.

 Each primary site can support up to 10 Management Points.

 By default, when you install a Secondary site, a Management Point is installed on the Secondary site server.
 Secondary sites do not support more than one Management Point and this Management Point cannot support mobile devices that are enrolled by Configuration Manager.